 There should be enough supporters willing to contribute their time to requesting new features (compliment Product Marketing), testing your software and reporting bugs (compliment QA), and developing new product functionality (compliment R&D).

 6. Standard Technology

-A disruptive open source product/solution should utilize widely used technologies, which have already become or could become a “commodity”-type component in a technology stack, LAMP or Java.
+A disruptive open-source product/solution should utilize widely used technologies, which have already become or could become a “commodity”-type component in a technology stack, such as LAMP or Java.

 7. New Distribution Channels